railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_journals.rst

 Then you'll look at the assembly notes about these orders in the field 'Invoicing Mode' is automatically shown there.
 Then confirm the different orders in the list.

 At the end of the day, the invoicing supervisor can put the list by journal.
-To do this, use the menu Stock Management > Sorted List > List to invoice.
+To do this, use the menu *Stock Management > Sorted List > List to invoice*.
 Choose the invoicing journal and all the lists of orders to invoice then open lin list5 view.
-It's then possible to automatically carry out invoicing by clicking the action Invoice (the gears in the application client).
+It's then possible to automatically carry out invoicing by clicking the action *Invoice* (the gears symbol in the application client).

-.. tip::  **Point** *Confirming invoices*
+.. tip:: Confirming invoices

     By default, invoices are generated in the draft state which enables you to modify them before sending them to the customer.
     But you can confirm all the invoices in one go by selecting them all from the list and doing the action 'Confirm draft invoices'.

 At the end of the month the invoicing management does the same work but in the journal 'month-end invoicing'.